ASTex-ICube/semiproctex/README.md

 # Semi-Procedural Textures Using Point Process Texture Basis Functions

-IMPORTANT : Please, wait that we finish our first tag/release version before downloading code and binaries.
+IMPORTANT : Please, wait that we finish our first tag/release version before downloading code and binaries (cleaning some files, images rights, etc...).
 This will be available at least for the EGSR 2020 conference 29 june - 3 july.
 We will create a dedicated release/tab v1.0.0 version.

 ![semiproctex](Images/semiproctex.png)